WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Can I use a VPN?

-A - You cannot
+A - You can if you're using the NextDNS Configuration Profile

 -

 Q - Will a restart bypass this and revoke my apps?

-A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and disable, or better yet forget your WiFi when rebooting.
+A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and disable WiFi, or better yet forget your WiFi when rebooting.

 -

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

 A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-Although SideStore's WireGuard is not compatible.
+Although you'll need to setup SideStore's WireGuard with the guide here [

 -

 ## Miscellaneous Guides

+### Using VPNs
+Note that most free VPNs won't work with this.

+#### Method 1
+1, Find your VPN's DNS settings and replace them with (coming soon enough)

 ### Revoked?
 So you've gotten yourself revoked, Follow the methods listed below and you should be unrevoked.